-3. Access to Finance:
+4. Access to Finance:

-During 2021, Producers Direct launched Phase 2 of its Rotating Credit Facility, ROTA.
-Phase 2 focussed on Producers Direct providing loans to support beekeepers invest in their honey enterprises.
-Instead of the financing being provided in cash, Producers Direct pre-purchased 1,000 hives, which were then distributed as loans to 100 beekeepers across Kenya, Tanzania and Uganda.
-Farmers will each repay the value of the hives they received through a blend of honey and cash over the next four years, at an interest rate of 8%.
+During 2022, Producers Direct continued managing the Phase 2 ROTA loans originally disbursed in late 2021.
+2021 loans were provided to beekeepers to invest in their honey enterprises.
+Instead of the financing being provided in cash, Producers Direct pre-purchased 1,000 hives, which were then distributed as loans to 69 beekeepers across Uganda and Tanzania.
+ROTA loan recipients have a 12-month grace period, with a subsequent loan repayment plan structured over 4 years, with an interest rate of 8%.
 Producer partner organisations supporting the administration and management of the loans to individual farmers will receive a 1% Management Fee of the collective value of loans distributed to the farmers they are supporting.
+At the end of 2022, the total value of ROTA loans disbursed across East Africa was £55,702.